cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-21-BruteRatelReflexionsAnalysis.md

 <img src="/docs/assets/images/BRUTERATEL_DIFF/diff_loader2.jpg" alt="2nd Loader">
 </a></p>

-This indicate that the two samples used the same 2nd stage loader which was modified between the generation of sample 1 and 2.
+This indicates that the two samples used the same 2nd stage loader which was modified between the generation of sample 1 and 2.

 # BruteRatel Main Payload

-The excution traces then merge completly at API call 213 for the first sample and 355 for the second sample :
+The execution traces then merge completly at API call 213 for the first sample and 355 for the second sample :

 <p><a href="https://cedricg-mirror.github.io/docs/assets/images/BRUTERATEL_DIFF/bruteratel_start.jpg">
 <img src="/docs/assets/images/BRUTERATEL_DIFF/bruteratel_start.jpg" alt="BruteRatel Payload">